RazrFalcon/resvg/README.md

 ### resvg vs Inkscape

-Inkscape is often used to convert SVG to PNG, but it's not an actual competitor to *resvg*, because it's still a complete SVG editor, not a tiny library.
+Inkscape is often used to convert SVG to PNG, but it's not an actual competitor to *resvg*, since it's still a complete vector editor, not a tiny library.
 Also, it's very slow.
 But it has the best SVG support amongst others.

 ### resvg vs QtSvg